[Download Adobe Reader here]

 - Obtaining clearance can take approximately 7-10 days.
 Your Live Scan clearance will be valid for all courses requiring this clearance for up to 5 years.
 For example, if you obtain Live Scan clearance for CDV 180, it will be valid for CDV 225, 240, and 496 as long as these courses are complete within 5 years of your Live Scan clearance date.

 - Once you obtain both TB/Live Scan clearance, please make two copies of your clearance.
-Submit the first copy to the Child Development Program Office in Welch Hall A-320, and keep the second copy for your records.
+Submit the first copy to the Student Services Center (WH A300) during your advising appointment, and keep the second copy for your records.
 Please be advised, that if you are applying for CDV 496, please submit your TB/Live Scan copies with the application.

 - Please be aware that a permission number will not be given unless the mandatory clearance is provided.